 Long story short, (too much) alcohol and massage don’t mix well.
 Feel free to have a glass of wine or a mimosa pre-massage, but keep the Oktoberfest-style beer binge as an after-massage treat for maximum massage and alcohol enjoyment.

 Not drunk?
-See where we Zeel and soothe yourself with a massage with as little as an hour’s notice.
+See where Zeel is available with our page to find massage near me and soothe yourself with a massage with as little as an hour’s notice.